 wounds that deflated your self-esteem.

-recall the bad ones.
+to recall the bad ones.
 That's human nature.
 Let the rational (left)

 side of your brain do your thinking for you, while you're letting